justincy/github-action-npm-release/README.md

 This action makes a few assumptions:

 - `actions/checkout@v2` with `fetch-depth: 0` is used before this action runs.
-That allows this action to have all the information it needs to generate the change log from the git hustory.
+That allows this action to have all the information it needs to generate the change log from the git history.
 - You are only releasing from one branch
 - It is only used during `push`